• Skip to primary navigation

 Traditionally this recipe has a tonne of cheese and is then topped with breadcrumbs.
 We used less cheese, and reduced fat, and skipped the breadcrumbs.

 You could also bulk it out with loads of extra vegetables, because, why not?!
-Spinach is easy to chop into the tomato sauce and although it is a bit of a random addition to it, and I am sure any Italians reading this are screaming at their computer screen, it totally works.
+Spinach is easy to chop into the tomato sauce.

 Also, aubergine is a good source of fibre, vitamins B1, B6 and K and also potassium.
-So, even more reason to make this delicious dish.
+Read more about the health benefits of Aubergines.

 How to stop aubergine being bitter